 "It is confined for the most part to the central and eastern counties of the south of England; and does not extend in any frequency north of Derbyshire or west of Dorset.
 The counties of Kent and Oxford contain the greatest numbers of Austins.
 In the thirteenth century it was a common name in Cambridgeshire."

-Important Dates for the Austen family
+Early History of the Austen family

 This web page shows only a small excerpt of our Austen research.
 Another 156 words (11 lines of text) covering the years 1273, 1379, 1538, 1613, 1669, 1629, 1683, 1676, 1580, 1666, 1660, 1661, 1642, 1696, 1666, 1681, 1641, 1699, 1667, 1679, 1664, 1706, 1699, 1701, 1697, 1743, 1728, 1734, 1650 and 1750 are included under the topic Early Austen History in all our PDF Extended History products and printed products wherever possible.